TownLake/blog-samrhea-legacy/content/post/lisbon-one-year.md

 * Being part of a new office is thrilling and intimidating and hilarious.
 * The weather is worth talking about.
 * I broke my thumb last month and walked into a hospital and experienced a healthcare system that blew my mind.
 Every interaction was pleasant, every person I spoke to wanted to help, and I received the care I needed.
-* My wife is the only American in her program and the social circle we’ve been welcomed into has been delightfully international in a way we could have never experienced in Austin.
-We regularly spend time in groups where 5+ countries are represented.
+* My wife is the only American in her program and the social circle we’ve been welcomed into has been international in a way we could have never experienced in Austin.
+Combined with new coworkers and friends, we regularly spend time in groups where 5+ countries and cultures are represented.
 I love learning their stories.
 * The pastries are better here.
 * I finally have some distance to reflect on what home means.
 Probably should have done that sooner.